 The Daily Grind

-their teeth for a moment when irritated.
+MOST PEOPLE GRIND OR CLENCH their teeth for a moment when irritated.
 That level of tooth contact isn’t really something to worry about.
 It’s when it’s done far more often, even without realizing it (eg during sleep), that it can potentially become a serious problem.
-The medical term for this type of tooth-grinding is
+The medical term for this type of tooth-grinding is bruxism.

-Bruxism: WHY?
+BRUXISM: WHY?

 Sleep bruxism can happen as a side-effect, not limited to: snoring and sleep apnea, and awake bruxism (or diurnal bruxism) can happen as a side-effect of stress in your daily life.
 However, not everyone with a sleep disorder or a stressful life has bruxism, and not everyone with bruxism has a sleep disorder or a ton of stress.
 Another reason is poor bite alignment.